gbdevw/gosette/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-100.0%25-brightgreen)
 # Gosette

-A HTTP server implementation which can be used to mock HTTP responses and spy on incoming requests and outgoing responses.
+A HTTP server implementation which can be used to mock HTTP responses and spy on incoming HTTP requests and outgoing HTTP responses.
 The primary goal of this package is to provide an easy way to perform local end-to-end tests of HTTP clients against a local HTTP server.

 ## Features